-Overall, the Dr. Now diet allows for the consumption of many healthy, nutrient-dense foods, Jacks says.
+Overall, the Dr. Now diet allows for the consumption of many healthy, nutrient-dense foods.

-“It emphasizes lean protein and vegetables and includes high-quality whole-grain carbohydrates, fruits, nonfat dairy and healthy fats,” she says.
-“The foods that are avoided are mostly energy-dense and higher in saturated fat, such as simple sugars, fried foods and baked goods.
-This diet does eliminate some healthful foods such as potatoes, some fruits and most nuts and seeds.”
+“It emphasizes lean protein and vegetables and includes high-quality whole-grain carbohydrates, fruits, nonfat dairy and healthy fats,” Jacks says.
+“The foods that are avoided are mostly energy-dense and higher in saturated fat, such as simple sugars, fried foods and baked goods.”

 Is the Dr. Now Diet Effective or Sustainable for Weight Loss?

 The Dr. Now diet is a very restrictive, low-calorie meal plan that is not designed to be followed for extended periods of time or by those who are not undergoing weight-loss surgery, experts say.

 A diet of only 1,200 calories is by no means sustainable for most people.
 The Dietary Guidelines for Americans recommend a number closer to 1,600 to 2,400 calories a day for women and about 2,000 to 3,000 calories a day for men.